-While we do not require a certification from our suppliers regarding compliance with human trafficking laws, Pyxus and its subsidiaries include language in our contracts with growers that stipulates they must abide by our standards, programs and policies regarding human rights and forced labor or the regulation set by the country in which they reside, whichever is more stringent.
+Pyxus and its subsidiaries include language in our contracts with growers that stipulates they must abide by our standards, programs and policies regarding human rights and forced labor or the regulation set by the country in which they reside, whichever is more stringent.
 Although the specifics of this language varies by country, growers who sign the contracts are agreeing that they will comply with the slavery and human trafficking laws of the country or countries in which they do business and indicate that they understand there are commercial consequences for failure to do so.

 Throughout our group of companies, our agronomists, leaf technicians and field technicians are specially trained to teach contracted growers about the ALP program.
-In addition to providing education through group trainings, they visit contracted farms multiple times per season to provide guidance to growers on how to address labor issues on their farms, as well as monitor for compliance with the ALP measurable standards, including forced labor.
-Pyxus subsidiaries that contract with growers are required to document how those farmers source their labor, including whether or not a labor broker is involved.
+In addition to providing education through group trainings, they visit contracted farms multiple times per season to provide guidance to growers on how to address labor issues on their farms, as well as monitor for compliance with the ALP measurable standards, including forced and child labor.
+Pyxus subsidiaries that contract with growers are required to document how those farmers source their labor, including whether or not a labor broker is involved and whether any persons under the age of 18 are employed.

 In addition to these regular visits, local field management often conducts unannounced farm visits to growers.
 The number and schedule of visits annually varies by origin.
-To monitor for potential forced labor on farms, our companies' field team routinely follows the below steps, but not necessarily in this order:
+To monitor for potential forced or child labor on farms, our companies' field team routinely follows the below steps, but not necessarily in this order: